HardlyDifficult/Tutorials/Chapter5.md

 Update the hammer animator to not play any animation by default.

-<details><summary>How</summary>
+<details open><summary>How</summary>

+ - Select a Hammer.
  - Open menu Window -> Animator.
- - Select a hammer.
    - Right click -> Create State -> Empty.
    - Select the box which appeared and in the Inspector name it "Idle".
- - Create new Empty State, name it "Idle".
- - Right click and 'Set as Layer Default State'.
+   - Right click "Idle" and 'Set as Layer Default State'.

 <hr></details><br>
-<details><summary>TODO</summary>

-TODO
+<details open><summary>What did that do?</summary>

+An Animation controller always requires at least one state be active.
+We created a state which does nothing and made that the default so the hammer does not move until another component starts the animation.

 <hr></details>

-## 5.3) Start swinging hammer on equipt
+## 5.3) Start swinging hammer on equip

-Add a script to the hammer to start the swing animation when it's equipt.
+Add a script to the hammer to start the swing animation when it's equip.

-<details><summary>How</summary>
+<details open><summary>How</summary>

  - Create script Code/Components/Effects/**PlayAnimationOnEnable**: